The Solo Joe Show

 Joe Craven & The Sometimers

-Jonathan Stoyanoff is a much in demand bassist who is a fan of, trained in and very proficient at, a wide variety of vernacular music.
-He attended the Berklee College of Music in Boston, MA on a performance scholarship and, since then, Jonathan has helped form and perform in a variety of musical projects.
-He has played and/or shared bills with Larry Coryell, B.B.
+Jonathan Stoyanoff is a first call bassist who is a fan of, trained in, and very proficient at, a wide variety of vernacular music.
+He attended the Berklee College of Music in Boston, MA on a performance scholarship and, since then, Jonathan has been involved in a variety of musical projects.
+He has kept musical company with Larry Coryell, B.B.
 King, Robert Cray, Huey Lewis, Dave Mason, Jackie Greene, Ozomatli, Spearhead, Maceo Parker and many more.
-Jonathan has also played at some of the nation’s most prestigious festivals including the Monterey Jazz Festival, the New Orleans Jazz & Heritage Festival, and the High Sierra Music Festival.
-He brings a high level of skill and enthusiasm to Joe Craven & The Sometimers.
+Jonathan has also played at some of the nation’s most prestigious festivals including the Monterey Jazz Festival, the New Orleans Jazz & Heritage Festival, High Sierra Music Festival and Delfest.

 Bruce MacMillan is a wonderfully intuitive musician dedicated to the holy temple of American Roots Music.
 His passion for the history and variety of America’s musical heritage has resulted in a versatility across many musical genres.
 From Blues to Bluegrass, Country to Jazz and Rock & Roll, Bruce plays with wonderful energy and artistry.
 He has performed upon many stages and at many music festivals, including the Strawberry Music Festival, High Sierra, and California Worldfest.
 With his wife Sally, they have two fine music stores in Chico and Redding, CA, known as The Music Connection where Bruce displays his chops as an educator, repairman and salesman.
 Bruce’s impressive skills on vocals plus all manner of guitars, Dobro and lap steel, bring a broad palette of sound to Joe Craven & The Sometimers.

-Joe Craven and the Sometimers kicked off our Peacetown Summer Concert Series with a big bang.
+Joe Craven and the Sometimers kicked off with a big bang.
 Folks danced, sang, and cheered the music of these incredible musicians.

 Joe, Walter and Mamadou have assembled an EP that perfectly fuses the music of West Africa and the American folk scene.